-Employees of the Company perform certain administrative functions with no compensation from the Plan.
+Employees of the Company, who may also be participants in the Plan, perform certain administrative functions with no compensation from the Plan.
 Administrative costs of the Plan are paid by the Company or with forfeitures and are not reflected in the accompanying financial statements.